English relative clauses: Integrated clauses that are not restrictive

 When the "restrictive" relative clause is removed from either of the above sentences, the antecedent ("the father" and "the clergyman") is not placed in question.
 In the first example, for instance, there is no suggestion that the narrator has two fathers because the relative clause does not express a distinguishing property of the subject.
 Instead, the relative clause is integrated but is not truly restrictive.

 That or which for non-human antecedents

 The distinction between the relative pronouns that and which to introduce restrictive relative clauses with non-human antecedents is a frequent point of dispute.

-For clarity, we can look at the case of non-human antecedents using the previous example:
+For clarity, the case of non-human antecedents using the previous example can be examined: